-In November 2021, the FASB issued ASU No. 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance.
-This ASU increases the transparency of government assistance including the disclosure of: (1) the types of assistance, (2) an entity's accounting for the assistance, and (3) the effect of the assistance on an entity's financial statements.
-The amendments in this update are effective for reporting periods beginning after December 15, 2021, with early adoption permitted.
-The adoption of this guidance during the first quarter of 2022 did not have a material impact on the Company's consolidated financial statements.
+In March 2022, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2022-01, Derivatives and Hedging (Topic 815): Fair Value Hedging - Portfolio Layer Method.
+This ASU improves hedge accounting to better portray the economic results of an entity's risk management activities in its financial statements.
+It expands the current last-of-layer method that permits only one hedged layer to allow multiple hedged layers of a single closed portfolio, and to reflect that expansion, the last-of-layer method is renamed the portfolio layer method.
+The amendments in this update are effective for reporting periods beginning after December 15, 2022, with early adoption permitted.
+The adoption of this guidance during the first quarter of 2023 did not have a material impact on the Company's consolidated financial statements.